 Devil’s Throat, Brazil

 Stay on the bus until the final stop – the Restaurant.
 It is a quick 5 min walk back to the Devil’s Throat from here.
 And if you came on the first bus, there is a very good chance you will have the Devil’s Throat all to yourself!

-The Devil’s Throat is the heart of Iguazu Falls.
-About have of the mighty river’s flow falls down the sheer walls of the Plateau here, plunging 80 meters to the bottom of the narrow canyon with a deafening noise.
+The Devil’s Throat, or Garganta del Diablo in Spanish, is the heart of Iguazu Falls.
+About half of the mighty river’s flow falls down the sheer walls of the Plateau here, plunging 80 meters to the bottom of the narrow canyon with a deafening noise.

 You can explore the Devil’s Throat on two levels here – at the top of the falls, which is level with the road and at the bottom of the falls along a specially constructed walkway.
 Though at the lower level, you will be experiencing the falls more than seeing them – as the water hits the bottom of the canyon, it creates so much spray that visibility becomes quite low.
 And you get completely drenched.